A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

-Todd recently retired from his role as senior director for corporate relations at the University of Washington (UW), where he led the central corporate relations team.
+Todd Cleland recently retired from his role as senior director for corporate relations at the University of Washington (UW), where he led the central corporate relations team.
 Todd’s team focused on supporting and growing UW’s top 30 corporate relationships and on leading strategic projects to enhance corporate engagement.
-His leadership resulted in creation of a fee-based capstone program in the College of Engineering and launch of a pre-paid IP program for corporate sponsored projects.
+His leadership resulted in the creation of a fee-based capstone program in the College of Engineering and the launch of a pre-paid IP program for corporate-sponsored projects.

 Todd has been involved with UIDP for over 10 years.
-He has served as the UW’s member representative and actively participated in many UIDP conferences and events, including several appearances as a panel speaker.
-Todd has also worked on several UIDP projects and served on the Project Committee.
-Todd has also had long involvement with NACRO, where he served on the board of directors, numerous committees and as co-president; in this role, helped lead a major refresh of NACRO’s strategic plan.
+He has served as UW’s member representative and has actively participated in many UIDP conferences and events, including several appearances as a panel speaker.
+Todd has also worked on several UIDP projects and served on the project committee.
+Additionally, he has had a long involvement with the Network for Academic Corporate Relations Officers (NACRO), where he served on the board of directors, numerous committees, and as co-president; in this role, he helped lead a major refresh of NACRO’s strategic plan.

-Todd joined the UW in 2010 after 20+ years at Hewlett-Packard.
-During his HP career, he worked in R&D and management roles in its semiconductor and inkjet printing businesses and in the CTO office, where he led new business programs and supported merger and acquisition activities.
+Todd joined UW in 2010 after 20+ years at Hewlett-Packard (HP).
+During his HP career, he worked in R&D and management roles in its semiconductor and inkjet printing businesses and in the chief technology office, where he led new business programs and supported merger and acquisition activities.
 Todd helped to develop the printheads that enabled HP’s first photo printers.
 Todd’s technical experience includes digital printing, displays, microfabrication, and microfluidics; he is an inventor on 20 issued patents.
-He earned a bachelor’s degree from Princeton and a doctorate from UC Berkeley, both in chemical engineering; he also has an SM/MBA in technology management from MIT’s Sloan School of Management.
+Todd earned a bachelor’s degree from Princeton University and a doctorate from the University of California, Berkeley, both in chemical engineering; he also has a dual master of science and business administration degree in technology management from the Massachusetts Institute of Technology’s Sloan School of Management.

 Jilda Garton